 What is commission-free trading?

-When you buy and sell shares you don’t go to the stock exchange yourself, a stockbroker does that for you.
-This is because stockbrokers are the ones best set up for it in terms of regulation, tech, systems etc.
+When you buy and sell shares, you don’t go to the stock exchange yourself.
+A stockbroker does that for you.
+This is because stockbrokers are best set up for it in terms of regulation, tech, systems, etc.

-‘Commission’ is the fee charged by some stockbrokers in the UK (and elsewhere) for this service.
-And the amount of commission depends on which broker, investment platform or trading app you invest with in the UK.
+‘Commission’ is the fee some stockbrokers in the UK (and elsewhere) charge for this service.
+The amount of commission depends on which broker, investment platform or trading app you invest with in the UK.

 ‘Commission-free’ trading or ‘commission-free investing’ just means the broker doesn’t charge you for the service of buying or selling shares.
-And the benefit is that more of your money gets spent on investing rather than fees.
+The benefit is that more of your money is spent on investing, rather than fees.

-It’s worth noting though, that when you buy overseas shares in the UK, for example, US stocks or European shares, it’s likely you’ll also have to pay a foreign exchange charge too.
-This is not commission but it does happen at the same point (i.e. when you buy or sell).
+It’s worth noting that when you buy overseas shares in the UK, for example, US stocks or European shares, it’s likely you’ll also have to pay a foreign exchange charge.
+This is not a commission fee, but it does happen at the same point (i.e. when you buy or sell).

 💡 What are foreign-exchange fees?